 Drawing on previously unused Japanese records from the three naval conferences of the 1920s—the Washington Conference of 1921-22, the Geneva Conference of 1927, and the London Conference of 1930—the author examines the strategic dilemma facing the Japanese navy during the 1920s and 1930s against the background of advancing weapon technology and increasing doubt about the relevance of battleships.
 He also analyzes the decisions that led to war with the United States—namely, the 1936 withdrawal from naval treaties, the conclusion of the Tripartite Pact in September 1940, and the armed advance into south Indochina in July 1941—in the context of bureaucratic struggles between the army and navy to gain supremacy.
 He concludes that the "ghost" of Mahan hung over the Japanese naval leaders as they prepared for war against the United State and made decisions based on miscalculations about American and Japanese strengths and American intentions.

-Sadao Asada is a professor of international history at Doshisha University in Kyoto, Japan.
+Sadao Asada is a Professor Emeritus of Diplomatic History at Doshisha University in Kyoto, Japan.
 Educated in the United States with a Ph.D. from Yale University, he is the author of Japanese-American Relations Between the Wars, that won the coveted Yomiuri Yoshino Sakuzo Book Prize.
 For his essays, he has been awarded the Edward S. Miller History Prize by the U.S. Naval War College and the Louis Knott Koontz Memorial Award by the American Historical Association.
 His lives in Kyoto, Japan.

 A major work by one of Japan’s leading naval historians, this book traces Alfred Thayer Mahan’s...Read More